Reviews You Can Rely On

 Why Trust GearLab

-Our windbreaker jacket expert is Aaron Rice.
-Growing up on the Atlantic coastline, learning to ski in Vermont and Maine, and living up and down the Rocky Mountains for over a decade, he knows about all types of wind and weather.
-Just ask him, and he will happily tell you that “weather is his jam” — he even holds a bachelor's degree in atmospheric and climate science.
-Now living in Santa Fe, NM, Aaron wears many professional hats, dividing his work seasonally between farming and writing in the summers and ski patrol and avalanche education in the winters.
-He spends much of his time outside and draws on his experience as a retail buyer to dissect and discuss the nuances of technical gear.
+Sam is joined by Aaron Rice.
+Aaron grew up on the Atlantic coastline, learning to ski in Vermont and Maine, and has lived up and down the Rocky Mountains for over a decade.
+He is familiar with all types of wind and weather and holds a bachelor's degree in atmospheric and climate science.
+Just ask him, he will happily tell you that “weather is his jam.”
+Aaron now lives in Santa Fe, NM, and wears many professional hats, dividing his work seasonally between farming and writing in the summers and ski patrol and avalanche education in the winters.
 Aaron often finds himself in some questionably windy situations, whether in the high mountains or out in the desert.
 If you don't know what we're talking about, visit New Mexico in the spring, and you'll understand.

 Analysis and Test Results